nightrazer/matriarch/README.md

 All the projects done here are only for educational use and shows how I develop as a C# developer.
 If you have any questions or advice I would like that very much.
 I am at the beginning of my education.

+You will find Diagrams of how the Programs are made as well as comments on the different sections They are developed mostly as instructed with a few creative twists.